top of page

 PART D BENEFIT PHASES

-1. Deductible phase = $545 in 2024
+1. Deductible phase = $590 in 2025

-2. Initial coverage phase = (you + insurance company) cost-share adds the cost of your prescriptions to $5,030.
+2. Initial coverage phase = (you + insurance company) cost-share adds the cost of your prescriptions to $2,000.

-4. Catastrophic phase = (you) pay $0 in 2024
+3. Catastrophic phase = you pay $0 in 2025

 Once you enter the coverage gap, you may receive a 70% manufacturer discount on certain covered brand-name drugs.
-Although you’ll only pay 25% of the price for that brand-name drug, the entire price will count as your TROOP (True-Out-Of-Pocket) spending towards the $7,050 that you must reach in out of pocket expenses during the coverage gap phase.
+Although you’ll only pay 25% of the price for that brand-name drug, the entire price will count as your TROOP (True-Out-Of-Pocket) spending towards the $7,050 that you must reach in out-of-pocket expenses during the coverage gap phase.

 EXAMPLE